-- 4.13 Sources of information on such matters obtained by the Firm may include: - Communications with existing or previous providers of Professional Services to the Client in accordance with Professional Standards including ethical letters, and discussions with other third parties. - Inquiry of other Firm's Personnel or third parties such as financial institutions, legal counsel and industry peers. - Background searches of multiple sources including relevant databases, the internet and industry forums. - 4.14 A Firm shall establish policies and procedures that require: - (a) the Firm to obtain such information as it considers necessary in the circumstances before accepting an Engagement with a new Client, when deciding whether to continue an existing Engagement, and when considering acceptance of a new Engagement with an existing Client; - (b) if a potential conflict of interest is identified prior to accepting an Engagement from a new or an existing Client or during the conduct of an Engagement, the Firm to determine whether it is appropriate to accept or continue the Engagement; and - (c) if issues have been identified, and the Firm decides to accept or continue the Client relationship or a specific Engagement, the Firm to document how the issues were resolved. - 4.15 Deciding whether to continue a Client relationship includes consideration of significant matters that have arisen during the current or previous Engagements and their implications for continuing the relationship.
-For example, a Client may have started to expand its business operations into an area where the Firm does not possess the necessary expertise. - 4.16 A Firm shall establish policies and procedures on continuing an Engagement and the Client relationship, addressing the circumstances where the Firm obtains information that would have caused it to decline the Engagement had that information been available earlier.
-Such policies and procedures shall include consideration of: - (a) when a Member encounters or becomes aware of instances of non-compliance or suspected non-compliance with laws and regulations (NOCLAR) that they comply with NOCLAR provisions in the Code4; - (b) the professional and legal responsibilities that apply to the circumstances, including whether there is a requirement for the Firm to report to the person or persons who made the appointment or, in some cases, to regulatory authorities; and - (c) the possibility of withdrawing from the Engagement or from both the Engagement and the Client relationship.
+- 4.13 Sources of information on such matters obtained by the Firm may include: - Communications with existing or previous providers of Professional Services to the Client in accordance with Professional Standards including ethical letters and discussions with other third parties. - Inquiry of other Firm's Personnel or third parties such as financial institutions, legal counsel and industry peers. - Background searches of multiple sources including relevant databases, the internet and industry forums.

+4.14 A Firm shall establish policies and procedures that require:

+- (a) the Firm to obtain such information as it considers necessary in the circumstances before accepting an Engagement with a new Client, when deciding whether to continue an existing Engagement, and when considering acceptance of a new Engagement with an existing Client; - (b) if a potential conflict of interest is identified prior to accepting an Engagement from a new or an existing Client or during the conduct of an Engagement, the Firm to determine whether it is appropriate to accept or continue the Engagement; and - (c) if issues have been identified, and the Firm decides to accept or continue the Client relationship or a specific Engagement, the Firm to document how the issues were resolved. - 4.15 Deciding whether to continue a Client relationship includes consideration of significant matters that have arisen during the current or previous Engagements and their implications for continuing the relationship.
+For example, a Client may have started to expand its business operations into an area where the Firm does not possess the necessary expertise.

+- 4.16 A Firm shall establish policies and procedures on continuing an Engagement and the Client relationship, addressing the circumstances where the Firm obtains information that would have caused it to decline the Engagement had that information been available earlier.
+Such policies and procedures shall include consideration of: - (a) when a Member encounters or becomes aware of instances of non-compliance or suspected non-compliance with laws and regulations (NOCLAR) that they comply with NOCLAR provisions in the Code5; - (b) the professional and legal responsibilities that apply to the circumstances, including whether there is a requirement for the Firm to report to the person or persons who made the appointment or, in some cases, to regulatory authorities; and - (c) the possibility of withdrawing from the Engagement or from both the Engagement and the Client relationship. - 4.17 Policies and procedures on withdrawal from an Engagement or from both the Engagement and the Client relationship should address issues that include the following: - Discussing with the appropriate level of the Client's management and Those Charged with Governance the appropriate action that the Firm might take based on the relevant facts and circumstances. - If the Firm determines that it is appropriate to withdraw, discussing with the appropriate level of the Client's management and Those Charged with Governance withdrawal from the Engagement or from both the Engagement and the Client relationship, and the reasons for the withdrawal. - Considering whether there is a professional, legal or regulatory requirement for the Firm to remain in place, or for the Firm to report the withdrawal from the Engagement, or from both the Engagement and the Client relationship, together with the reasons for the withdrawal, to regulatory authorities. - Documenting significant matters, consultations, conclusions and the basis for conclusions.